lnguyen1021/Discolored-Water-Detection/Models/README.md

 4. Naive Bayes <!--the independent feature model, that is, the naïve Bayes probability model.
 The naïve Bayes classifier combines this model with a decision rule.
 The common rule is to pick the hypothesis that is most probable; this is known as the maximum a posteriori or MAP decision rule. -->
 5. Support Vector Machines <!-- tries to seperate each class along a plane and maximizing the distance between each class. -->

-Additionally, a few feeatures were engineered from band calculations.
+Additionally, a few feeatures were engineered from band calculations on 'B3'.
 Each of the model listed above was created twice.
 One a base model with no additional features and a second model that included the additional features listed below. <!--https://github.com/sentinel-hub/custom-scripts/blob/master/sentinel-2/se2waq/script.js-->
 1. Chloraphyll a concentrations
 2. Density of cyanobacteria
 3. Turbidity